Were You Retaliated Against as a Whistleblower? Contact Us Today

 How Do I Prove My Case?

 By having direct evidence or inference, you may be able to prove your case and show the protected activity you were engaged in led to your employer retaliating against you on the job.
-Once you have assembled evidence you feel proves your case, meet with a Los Angeles workplace lawyer from Mann Elias to discuss your situation and what steps should be taken next.
+Once you have assembled evidence you feel proves your case, discuss your situation and what steps should be taken next with a legal professional.

 Are All Whistleblower or Anti-Retaliation Laws the Same?